jorgeakanieves/msas_newsletter/README.md

 # msas_newsletter

-Here´s what I did.
-I´ve to apologyse because I was really busy this week and I couldn´t complete the challenge.
-I tried to write code and didn´t test any of the services.
-By other hand I´ve to say that this is not my day by day domain (related only to backend microservices) because I´m more focused on BigData components (Processing, streaming, App governance...).
-Anyway I know SpringCloud ecosystem and this is what I did.

 ## Newsletter subscriptions

 I can use Springboot for this purpouse.
 Another interesting enterprise architecture could be Lagom framework, could be an attractive alternative with perhaps better performance than SpringCloud ecosystem.